symfony-swoole/swoole-bundle/docs/docker-usage.md

 This way you'll have logs locally in `var/logs/swoole_*.log` file and printed to `stdout` while running in docker.

+### Debug log configuration

+To enable debug log processor when Symfony is run from CLI set env variable `APP_RUNTIME_MODE: 'web=1'`, or parameter `kernel.runtime_mode.web: true` (Since Symfony ^6.4).
+Without debug log processor, there are no logs being shown in the symfony profiler.

 ## Recommended Dockerfile

 Features: